Shopping Tab

 • Pagination buttons for the mainline products

-The shopping widget is mobile-friendly, but its container should be placed in a layout context which allows for a fairly large amount of content (e.g. a sidebar would be inappropriate).
+The shopping widget is mobile-friendly, but its container should be placed in a layout context which allows for a sizeable amount of content (e.g. a sidebar would be inappropriate).

 Load the Search Expander library